zoezheng04/RISC-V-CPU/statements/gurjan.md

 ### ALU

 There was a problem with the LBU instruction.
-The address of the Data Memory, where the data is supposed to be loaded, from was wrong.
-The ALU was outputting SrcB, which would be just the offset when we needed the offset plus the address, hence we were always loading from the address 0.
+The address of the Data Memory, from where the data is supposed to be loaded, was wrong.
+The ALU was outputting SrcB, which only provided the offset, whereas we needed the offset plus the address, hence we were always loading from the address 0.

 ![](images/alu-problem.png)

-After checking the ALU file, I saw the error was that the addressing for the data memory was wrong which I then ammended. ([commit](https://github.com/zoezheng04/Team-8/commit/21f294281fd50dee8bbaded092bf4d8e6ee10b21))
+After checking the ALU file, I noticed the following error: the addressing for the data memory was wrong; which I then ammended.
+The changes can be viewed through the [commit](https://github.com/zoezheng04/Team-8/commit/21f294281fd50dee8bbaded092bf4d8e6ee10b21)

-The issue was that the alu was zero extending the address, instead of the actual data being zero extended.
-To fix this I simply changed the address to be the sum of the 2 inputs so that the alu gave us the address with an offset.
+The issue was that the alu was zero, therefore extending the address, instead of the data being zero extended.
+To fix this, I equated the address to the sum of the 2 inputs, allowing the alu to give us the address with an offset.
 The rest of the changes were made to the [Data Memory](#data-memory)

-Alongside this I also made a few changes to the bne and beq instructions, since they were outputting single bits when a 32 bit signal was expected causing a warning ([commit](https://github.com/zoezheng04/Team-8/commit/98a181ebcc0473b54c38a991b15bdcf80a8a0cfc)).
-To fix this, I changed the bne and beq instructions to use xor since xor has the property of =, this made me realise that the alu could be significantly optimised, since most of the instructions use the same fundamental operations.
-This would be a good improvment that I would've implemented if I was to do a project like this again.
+Alongside this, I also made a few changes to the bne and beq instructions since they were outputting single bits, when infact a 32 bit signal was expected, thus causing a warning ([commit](https://github.com/zoezheng04/Team-8/commit/98a181ebcc0473b54c38a991b15bdcf80a8a0cfc)).
+To fix this, I changed the bne and beq instructions to use xor, since xor has the property of =.
+If the you xor 2 values which are the same, then the ooutput will be zero.
+Using this, if you xor the 2 values and get zero, then they are equal.

+This made me realise that the alu could be significantly optimised, since most of the instructions use the same fundamental operations.
+If I was to do a project like this again, this would be an improvment that I would implement.

 ### Data Memory
-The reference programme uses load byte instructions for which we had no hardware implemented.
-Natalie made the changes needed in the Data Memory and I then added these changes to the relevant top file. ([commit](https://github.com/zoezheng04/Team-8/commit/98a181ebcc0473b54c38a991b15bdcf80a8a0cfc))
+The reference programme uses load byte instructions, for which we had no hardware implemented.
+Natalie made the changes needed in the Data Memory, I then added these changes to the relevant top file. ([commit](https://github.com/zoezheng04/Team-8/commit/98a181ebcc0473b54c38a991b15bdcf80a8a0cfc))

 ### Working CPU